darkfeline/gzspell/doc/dev.rst

       Check if the word exists.

-   .. method:: wordfromid(id)

-      Return the word with the given id.

    .. method:: freq(id)

       Return the frequency of the word with the given id.

-   .. method:: length_between(a, b)

-      Return the ids of words with length between `a` and `b`.

    .. method:: len_startswith(a, b, prefix)

-      Return the ids of the word with the given id with length between `a` and `b` and beginning with the given prefix.
+      Return the words with the given id with length between `a` and `b` and beginning with the given prefix.

-   .. method:: startswith(prefix)

-      Return the ids of the word with the given id beginning with the given prefix.
+      Return a list of tuples: (id, word).

    .. method:: neighbors(word_id)

-      Return the ids of all of the neighbors of the word with the given id.
+      Return the neighbors of the word with the given id.

+      Return a list of tuples: (id, word).

    .. method:: add_word(word, freq)